awslabs/amazon-documentdb-tools/README.md

 ## Amazon DocumentDB Compatibility Tool

-The `DocumentDB Compatibility Tool` examines log files from MongoDB to determine if there are any queries which use operators that are not supported in Amazon DocumentDB.
-This tool produces a simple report of unsupported operators used and saves all log lines that were not supported to an output file for further investigation.
+The `DocumentDB Compatibility Tool` examines log files from MongoDB or source code from MongoDB applications to determine if there are any queries which use operators that are not supported in Amazon DocumentDB.
+This tool produces a simple report of unsupported operators and file names with line numbers for further investigation.

 For more information about this tool, checkout the [Amazon DocumentDB Compatibility Tool README](./compat-tool/README.md) file.